lisatitshall/sales-dashboard/README.md

   - Untick the box to "Use original column name as prefix"
   - Remove the columns that are now in a new table
   - Repeat until all tables have been created
 - For the Geography table the expected number of deduped records was 631 because there were 631 unique postal codes.
-On investigation there was one postal code 92024 that appeared twice for two different cities.
+On investigation there was one postal code, 92024, that appeared twice for two different cities.
 A Google search confirmed this wasn't a data error.
 - For the Product table we noted above the distribution of the Product ID and Product Name columns were different.
 An example is shown below where the same product ID has two different product names.
   ![duplicate values](https://github.com/user-attachments/assets/af455d68-69c5-4461-9560-7b1f02e3165b)
   - These are data errors likely caused by free text data entry